rajguru7/rajguru7.github.io/docs/blog/posts/pw-manager.md

 remember all the passwords.
 This has led to people using the same password across multiple accounts which is a security risk.
 Password managers help in generating and storing complex passwords for each account.
-They also help in autofilling the passwords when required.
+They also help in autofilling the passwords when required.<!-- stop -->

 Since most of us are not concerned about security let me tell you about the convenience of using a password manager.
 You can use the same password manager